 If you want to mingle with the self-styled Stockholm elite however, head over to Ostermalm where posh lounge bars and clubs abound, like WKND.
 You will most likely need to get on the guestlist though to make it past security.

 Budget carriers Norwegian and Easyjet both fly into Arlanda, whereas Ryanair flies into nearby Västeras and Skavsta Airports.
-Commuting into the city is insanely easy, with bus coaches and bullet trains taking you straight downtown.
-T-Centralen connects the city with Copenhagen and Oslo, and the port of Stockholm runs ferries that link Helsinki, Riga and Tallinn year-round.
+Commuting into the city is relatively simple, with bus, coaches and bullet trains taking you straight downtown.
+Otherwise you might choose to opt for a private airport transport to save a bit of time on your weekend away – Book Taxi Stockholm is a reputable firm.

 Stockholm’s The Local is the go-to guide to events and on-the-ground news in the city.
 For travel articles, Visit Stockholm and View Stockholm provide excellent overviews for the weekend traveler.
 Slow Travel Stockholm gives some of the best and most in-depth perspectives (such as where to find yoga classes and bakeries).